tomgoter/jetson_lip_reading/online-inference/README.md

 The following docker commands can be used to create and run everything from the `audio_synthesizer/` folder:
 ```
 > docker build -t as_jlr -f Dockerfile.audiosynthesizer .         # to build the image

+# to start the docker container
-> docker run -ti --name as1 -e HOST="10.0.0.47" --privileged \    # to start the container
+> docker run -ti --name as1 -e HOST="10.0.0.47" --privileged \
 	-e CHECKPOINT="weights/<path-to-weights>" \
 	-e PRESET="synthesizer/presets/<preset-name>.json" as_jlr

 > docker container stop as1 && docker container rm as1            # to stop & remove container
 ```